davish/davi.sh/src/content/reading/2026/the-managers-path.md

 This book meets my normal criteria for 5 stars -- I'm pretty confident I'll be thinking about it actively in the future.
-But considering I read it for work rather than pleasure, I'm knocking it down half a star.
+But considering I read it for work rather than pleasure, I'm knocking it down a star.
 I didn't _enjoy_ it the same way I would [a novel](https://davi.sh/reading/2024/tomorrow3/) or [a memoir](https://davi.sh/reading/2025/zen-motorcycle/).